Encouraging Future Innovation: Youth Entrepreneurship Education

 Social Security Administration (SSA)

-The Social Security Administration supports various funding tools for self-employment.
-Some of these tools/incentives include: Plans for Achieving Self-Support, Income Thresholds for Medicaid, Property Essential for Self-Support, Impairment-Related Work Expenses, Blind Work Expense, and Self-Employment Subsidy.
+SSA supports various funding tools for self-employment.
+Some of these tools/incentives include: Plans for Achieving Self-Support, Income Thresholds for Medicaid, Property Essential for Self-Support, Impairment-Related Work Expenses, and Blind Work Expense.

-The U.S. Department of Commerce's Minority Business Development Agency has established entrepreneurship programs that reach minorities including youth.
-The objectives of the Centers are to provide electronic and one-on-one business development services for a nominal fee to minority firms and to individuals entering, expanding, or improving their efforts in the marketplace.
+Offers entrepreneurship programs that reach minorities including youth.
+Also provides centers that offer electronic and one-on-one business development services for a nominal fee to minority firms and to individuals entering, expanding, or improving their efforts in the marketplace.

 United States Department of Labor